Hotels4Teams

 What are the closest hotels to Crysal Lake State Park?

-The closest hotels to Crysal Lake State Park are Pine Crest Motel & Cabins (3.01 mi), Craftsbury Farmhouse (20.16 mi), and Island Pond Country Inn (Formerly the Lakefront Inn & Motel) (24.3 mi).
+The closest hotel to Crysal Lake State Park is Pine Crest Motel & Cabins (3.01 mi, from $109/night) — a 6-minute drive.
+Other nearby options include Craftsbury Farmhouse (20.16 mi, from $176/night) and Island Pond Country Inn (Formerly the Lakefront Inn & Motel) (24.3 mi, from $155/night).
+Island Pond Country Inn (Formerly the Lakefront Inn & Motel) offers free breakfast, a pool, and a fitness center.

 Which hotels near Crysal Lake State Park are good for families?